 Look up pestilence in any Bible concordance and you will be amazed by the link between the second, third and fourth horsemen representing war, famine and pestilence (Jeremiah 21:9; 27:13; 29:17-18; 32:24; 34:17; 38:2; 42:16-17; 44:13).
 These three horsemen derive their origin directly from the first horseman of religious deception, as we have already shown.

 Worldwide disease epidemics are mentioned in the same context with the other horsemen in Revelation 6:1-8 and in the three Gospel accounts of Matthew, Mark and Luke, because they are successive.
 Multiple millions of people will perish from sickness and disease if they survive the ravaging effects of nuclear bombardment and subsequent starvation.
 This will bring the total death toll of all four horsemen to one fourth of all mankind.
-With the world population over 7 billion people, this number could conceivably approach 2 billion!
+With the world population over 7.8 billion people, this number could conceivably reach 2 billion!

-We have repeatedly emphasized in our literature that the only reason for this type of extreme punishment is man’s unabated rebellion toward his Creator God.
+We have repeatedly emphasized in our literature that the only reason for this type of extreme punishment is man’s unabated rebellion against his Creator God.
 Despite this self-inflicted genocide, man refuses to obey God and submit to His rule, the only way that can bring true peace and happiness with joy unmeasured (John 10:10).

 The book of Daniel is an end-time prophecy (Daniel 12:4, 9).
 It reveals more prophecy for the nations of Israel in the end time, which may be surprising to many people.
 “As it is written in the law of Moses, all this evil is come upon us: yet made we not our prayer before the Lord our God, that we might turn from our iniquities, and understand thy truth” (Daniel 9:13).